alive-one/PowerShell-System-Hardware-Info/README.md

 03. Create MySQL Database and its tables.

-Download **mysql_database.sql** script from this repository and copy its content.
+Download **create_mysql_database.sql** script from this repository and copy its content.
 Open mysql-server console:

 >sudo mysql